graphlab-fr/cosma-cli/docs/en.md

 You can add the following parameters to the configuration file:

+`library_origin`
+: Path to the JSON CSL file containing the list of bibliographic references.
+Enables the [bibliography of records](#bibliography).

 `minify`
 : Reduces the size of the `cosmoscope.html` file, at the expense of the readability of the source code.
 Value: `true` or `false`.
 Disabled by default.